By Prof Tony Atwood and Dr Michelle Garnett

 Where to from here?

-During our over 80 years of combined experience in autism we have often worked on resolving sleep issues with autistic children, teens and adults using a range of assessment and intervention strategies.
-We have developed a three-hour presentation to assist autistic individuals and families to explore sleep issues and to give guidance on the best approaches we know from our clinical experience and the research literature.
-Here is the link:
+During our 80+ years of combined experience in autism, we have often worked on resolving sleep issues with autistic children, teens and adults using a range of assessment and intervention strategies.
+We have developed a three-hour presentation, Autism & Sleep to assist autistic individuals and families to explore sleep issues and to give guidance on the best approaches we know from our clinical experience and the research literature.

 APA 2022 Diagnostic and Statistical Manual of Mental Disorders – Text Revision